simonsobs/hmvec/README.rst

 It calculates a vectorized FFT for a given profile over all points in mass and redshift, but it currently does have one double loop over mass and redshift to interpolate the profile Fourier transforms to the target wavenumbers.
 Every other part of the code is vectorized.
+Heavy memory usage can be an issue -- watch out for that!

 * Free software: BSD license